B

 The bowfin fish displays a distinctive pattern of mottled green and brown hues, transitioning to a yellowish shade on its belly, with the added feature of a prominent black spot near its tail, which potentially serves as a visual diversion to distract other animals.

-The dorsal fin, which covers almost half the back with 46 to 50 soft undulating rays, gives this fish its common name.
+The dorsal fin, which covers almost half the back with 46 to 50 soft, undulating rays, gives this fish its common name.
 It also has a pair of pectoral fins near the head, a pair of pelvic fins around the mid part of the lower body, and a short anal fin near the back.
-The skull is composed of two different layers, one on top of the other for extra protection, and contains large teeth.
+The skull is robust and contains large teeth, providing extra protection and aiding in capturing prey.

 Distribution, Population, and Habitat